How to Find Business Success and Work-Life Balance in a Post-Retirement Career as an Independent Consultant

-With extensive professional experience ranging from an active duty military career in the U.S. Army to 40 years of biomedical research and development expertise, it’s no surprise that Dr. John Frazier Glenn recently received the Albert Nelson Marquis Lifetime Achievement Award.
+With extensive professional experience ranging from an active duty military career in the U.S. Army to 40 years of biomedical research and development expertise, it’s no surprise that Dr. John Frazier Glenn received the Albert Nelson Marquis Lifetime Achievement Award.

 After 30 years of serving as an officer in the U.S. Army Medical Service Corps, Dr. Glenn retired as a Colonel.
 But he quickly stepped into service as a civilian in a newly created senior executive position for another 10 years as the Principal Assistant for Research and Technology at the U.S. Army Medical Research and Materiel Command at Fort Detrick, Maryland.